makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP24.md

 * **Provide content** that is accessible to the wider community, including resources for end users, with prioritization determined after getting feedback from other CUs
 * **Conduct live seminars and workshops** for Maker ecosystem projects and CUs, with a focus on smart contract security, including bringing in experts from the wider ecosystem to provide up-to-date security information.
 * **Be accessible** to all Maker projects and CUs for advisory on security-related matters in the form of an open questions and answers channel as well as an office hours call twice a month.
 * **Collaborate** with CUs that need to provision security processes, such as the SES CU when new CUs are being onboarded.

+ #### Deputy Facilitator
+In addition to a Facilitator, this Core Unit will be having a Deputy Facilitator who will engage in multiple areas of the Core Unit operations and will act as a representative.
+The responsibilities of the Deputy Facilitator will be growing over time as the Core Units operations gets established.
+A job description of the Deputy Facilitator role can be found [here](https://docs.google.com/document/d/18lf-hy8vAL8psIgaX1gjfertcbb-TASZpjlMG2Va60k/edit?usp=sharing).

 #### Roadmap